digital-futures-academy/airport-challenge/README1.md

 |Airport  | airportPlanes[@plane]     |isAirportFull()       | @boolean|
 | Plane   | id @String                | getId()              | @String |

+TESTS
+3a) isAirportFull() returns 'true' when airportCapacity is exceeded.
+3b) landPlane does not add plane to airportPlane[] when isAirportFull() returns 'true'.

 **User Story 4**
 As an air traffic controller
 So I can get passengers on the way to their destination